zafaruralov/zafaruralov/README.md

 - 👋 Hi, I’m zafar Uralov
-- 👀 I’m interested in AI
+- 👀 I’m interested in AI, Rust, everything related CS
-- 🌱 I’m currently learning React
+- 🌱 I’m currently working JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me @uralovzafar on telegram